albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 #### Can we override static methods?

 **No**.
-Static methods belong to classes and do not participate in inheritance.
+Static methods belong to classes and do not participate in inheritance or any other object oriented ceremonies.
 Using the `@Override` annotation with a static method will always produce a compiler error.

 The answer is quite simple but can create confusion.
 Consider the following classes.